Therapy To Improve Your Relationships

-understanding co-dependency, breakups and divorce, and unhealthy patterns of relationships and dating
+understanding co-dependency, breakups and divorce, and unhealthy patterns of relationships and dating in relationship therapy

 Understanding and creating healthier relationship patterns is a rewarding aspect of therapy.
 I work with people to identify and address unhealthy relationship patterns with family members, partners, and colleagues.
 Some of the common issues that people address include:

 Sexual intimacy issues